-One of the fundamental operating principles of this technology is that it creates a virtual ‘tunnel’ that connects two different parts of the globe, similar to how a wormhole connects two different parts of the universe (in theory!).
+One of this technology's fundamental operating principles is that it creates a virtual ‘tunnel’ that connects two different parts of the globe, similar to how a wormhole connects two different parts of the universe (in theory!).
 This allows for the possibility to bypass geographic restrictions on internet content.
-Here are a couple of popular content services that impose geo-restrictions on their consumers which can be circumvented by means of VPN software:
+Here are a couple of popular content services that impose geo-restrictions on their consumers which can be circumvented using VPN software:

 Their subscribers from another part of the world, say Australia, would have to make do with their own several limited content library.
 This rule was enforced by a geo-locking all the libraries.
 Fortunately for Netflix subscribers around the globe, VPN service for Netflix allows them to spoof their location to make it seem like they were in the right country!

 Simply put, if you’re in Australia and want to watch a TV show that is present in the US library, you simply connect to the internet through a VPN Netflix service which lets you access the service as if you were based in a US city!
 The best VPN for Netflix will provide you with unlimited streaming bandwidth since the service is heavy on the net consumption.

 More recently, newer technologies than VPN have offered the same geo-restriction bypassing abilities e.g. Unblock US Netflix, which relies on smart DNS servers as opposed to tunneling software – however these are not as secure against hacking attempts as a VPN.